midzer/beerbase/content/breweries/deschutes-brewery/hop-henge-imperial-ipa.md

 Modern Brewery Age, February 12, 2007
 5 out 5 stars
-Hop Henge started its life as an India Pale Ale, but this year it was bumped up to â€œImperial IPAâ€� status, with a hefty dose of additional hops. â€œThis one is lovely,â€� said taster Tom Conti. â€œThey got it just right.â€� It pours out a deep amber, with an appealing rocky head, and rich hop aroma wafting from the glass. â€œThey sure dosed it with a lot of hops...[thereâ€™s] a lot of hop bitterness in the taste,â€� one taster observed.
+Hop Henge started its life as an India Pale Ale, but this year it was bumped up to “Imperial IPA” status, with a hefty dose of additional hops.
+“This one is lovely,” said taster Tom Conti.
+“They got it just right.”
+It pours out a deep amber, with an appealing rocky head, and rich hop aroma wafting from the glass.
+“They sure dosed it with a lot of hops...[there’s] a lot of hop bitterness in the taste,” one taster observed.
 In addition to the Imperial-level hopping, Hop Henge also boasts Imperial-level alcohol content, with 8.1% a.b.v.
-This was the top-rated beer during its tasting session, and tasters had to dig deep for new superlatives to describe it. â€œThis is a beautiful beer,â€� concluded taster Gregg Glaser. â€œFull of flavor and hops and malt and hops again.â€� â€œNot for the timid,â€� said taster Robert Lachman.
+This was the top-rated beer during its tasting session, and tasters had to dig deep for new superlatives to describe it.
+“This is a beautiful beer,” concluded taster Gregg Glaser.
+“Full of flavor and hops and malt and hops again.”
+“Not for the timid,” said taster Robert Lachman.

 -http://www.deschutesbrewery.com/BrewPub/OnTap/125352.aspx